LNguyen0/azure-network-protocols/README.md

 <hr>

 <p>
-3
+Create Linux Virtual Machine

-- Create another virtual machine, but this time set <b>image*</b> to "Ubuntu Server 20.04 LTS".
+- Repeat most of the previous steps, but this time set <b>image*</b> to "Ubuntu Server 20.04 LTS".
 - Also, for <b>Authentication type</b>, click on "Password" rather than "SSH public key".
 - Setup your username and password.
 Then, click "Review + create".